Nauro-AI/.github/profile/README.md

 # Nauro

-**The project context service for agentic development.**

-Every agent session starts with reconstruction.

-Re-explaining the project, re-surfacing decisions, re-establishing context that already exists somewhere.
+Your project decisions, accessible in every AI tool you use.

+No platform vendor will ever serve your context to a competitor.
+That's why Nauro exists.

+Think about your project across tools like Claude AI (strategy), Perplexity (research), Claude Code (implementation), ChatGPT (writing), Cursor, Cline, etc... where none share context.
+Every session starts cold.
 Nauro eliminates that.

+## What it does

-Nauro maintains a versioned store of your project's goals, decisions, current state, and open questions.
-Context accumulates passively during configurable milestones and is delivered to any AI agent during sessions via [MCP](https://modelcontextprotocol.io/) and through an auto-generated `AGENTS.md`.
+Nauro maintains a versioned store of your project's decisions, state, and open questions.
+Context accumulates automatically and delivers to any AI surface via **MCP** and auto-generated `AGENTS.md`.

+**Cross-surface, same context.** One project store, readable from Claude AI, Perplexity, Claude Code, Cursor, Cline, and any MCP-connected tool.

 **Cross-repo.** One project, many repos, one ground truth.

-**Passive.** Context updates automatically.
-No manual maintenance.
+**Passive capture.** Context updates automatically from git commits and coding sessions.
+Zero maintenance.
-**Versioned.** See how your project's theory evolved over time.

-**Contact:** thomas@nauro.ai
+## Contact

+**thomas@nauro.ai**